 We spend 3,680 hours or 153 days searching for misplaced items and spend more than $2.7 billion annually to replace these missing items.
 So, having a space for certain items allows individuals to know where each specific item is as well as where they should place an item when they are done using it.
-These steps will help them develop a habit of using and returning items to their set places, helping to keep their space organized.
+These steps will help them develop a habit of using and returning items to their set places, helping their space stay neat and clean.

-The use of small storage containers on shelves might seem a bit weird, but it is very practical.
-For example, using a drawer to store writing utensils will often result in that drawer becoming a catch-all for all sorts of clutter.
-But having small storage containers within drawers or on shelves will help them locate items more easily at a glance.
+The use of small storage containers on shelves is very practical.
+For example, using a drawer to store writing tools will often result in that drawer becoming a catch-all for all sorts of clutter.
+But having small storage bins or other containers within drawers or on shelves will help you easily locate items at a glance.

 Another essential tip for how to help a messy person get organized is to create dedicated spaces for items by using labels.
-Labels are especially useful for non-see-through bins or storage containers, eliminating the guesswork of what that storage bin or container might contain.
+Labels are especially useful for drawers, non-see-through bins, or storage containers, eliminating the guesswork of what that storage bin, box, or container might contain.